-Vegan banana ice cream on the left, with some variations on it (recipes below)
+Banana ice cream on the left, with some variations on it (recipes below)

-Now, no whatever anyone says on the internet, the taste is not exactly like ice-cream.
-Instead it tastes like a healthy vegan banana ice cream, without anything bad for you in it.
+Now, no whatever anyone says on the internet, the taste is not exactly like ice cream.
+Instead, it tastes like a healthy vegan banana ice cream, without anything bad for you in it.
 Which is no bad thing if you’re looking for a healthy treat.
-But as for trying to convince yourself that it tastes just like full-fat sugar laden ice cream?
+But as for trying to convince yourself that it tastes just like full-fat sugar-laden ice cream?
 I’m afraid that’s not going to happen.
 Even my toddler could tell the difference!
 But accepting it for what it is as a healthy dessert?
 It’s delicious!

-After extensive taste testing I’ve naturally got some tips for making one ingredient vegan banana ice cream!
+After extensive taste testing, I’ve naturally got some tips for making one ingredient vegan banana ice cream!

-Tips for Making Vegan Banana Ice Cream
+Vegan Banana Ice Cream Variations

-I’ve also been trying out some vegan banana ice cream variations.
-My favourite one is berry banana ice cream – just remove a large handful of frozen berries from the freezer and leave them again for 15-20 minutes prior to blending.
+My favourite variation is berry banana ice cream.
+Just remove a large handful of frozen berries from the freezer and leave them again for 15-20 minutes prior to blending.
 Blend your banana and berries together until you’ve got a smooth consistency again.

-Another favourite is the less healthy but still vegan peanut butter, dark chocolate and banana ice cream.
+Another favourite is the less healthy but still vegan peanut butter, dark chocolate, and banana ice cream.
 Simply add a teaspoon (or more if you like it extra nutty) of peanut butter to the blender along with your banana, and off you go!
 Slice up a square of dark chocolate into small slithers and sprinkle over the top for a decadent treat!